djdagovs/water-iris/README.rst

 What is iris?
 -------------

-Iris is a `pelican <http://getpelican.com>`_ theme based on `Flask webpage <http://flask.pocoo.org/>`_ This theme is very simple and easy to read, perfect for a minimalist blog without much things and beautiful source code syntax (Thank you `pygments <http://pygments.org/>`_!)
+WaterIris is a `pelican <http://getpelican.com>`_ theme based on the `iris <http://github.com/slok/iris>`_ theme and the `waterspill <https://github.com/getpelican/pelican-themes/tree/master/waterspill-en>`_ theme.

+It follows the same idea behind Iris with some of the visual style in waterspill.

+beautiful source code syntax (Thank you `pygments <http://pygments.org/>`_!)
 Also uses various fonts: